 Daniel Welsh is a paralegal with NIJC’s Immigrant Children's Protection Project.
 Prior to joining NIJC, Daniel served as an AmeriCorps member at Kentucky Equal Justice Center, where he helped manage a free clinic for immigrant victims of wage theft.
 In college, he studied in Peru with the School for International Training’s Indigenous Peoples and Globalization program.
 After graduating, he spent a year as a human rights observer in a northern Ecuadorian farming community plagued by mining conflict.
 Daniel holds a BA in anthropology and Spanish from DePauw University.

-Sylvia Wolak is a paralegal with the Immigrant Legal Defense Project and the U Visa/VAWA Pro Bono Project.
+Sylvia Wolak is is the U Visa/VAWA Pro Bono Project coordinator and a representative on the Immigrant Legal Defense Project.
 She supports the coordination of the project and provides direct support to attorneys working on U Visa and VAWA cases.
-She graduated with a master's degree in English from the University of Illinois at Chicago, where she taught English literature and composition to undergraduate students.
-While at UIC, Sylvia also presented her work at academic conferences, organized academic panels and scholarly events, and studied French.
-Previously, she taught English in Madrid, Spain.
+Previously, she was a paralegal with the Immigrant Legal Defense Project and the U Visa/VAWA Pro Bono Project.
+Sylvia graduated with a master's degree in English from the University of Illinois at Chicago, where she taught English literature and composition to undergraduate students.
+While at UIC, she presented her work at academic conferences, organized academic panels and scholarly events, and studied French.
+She has also taught English in Madrid, Spain.
 Sylvia received her bachelor’s degree from the University of Illinois at Urbana Champaign, where she majored in English and political science and minored in Spanish.
 She is fluent in Polish and Spanish, with conversational proficiency in French.

 Keren Zwick is NIJC’s associate director of litigation and oversees the LGBT Immigrant Rights Initiative.
 Keren co-chairs the committee of the American Immigration Lawyers’ Association (AILA) that acts as the liaison between government enforcement officials and private attorneys.
 She is also a key contributor to the Chicago LGBTQ Immigrant Rights Coalition.
 Keren has led or participated in federal litigation in seven different Circuit Courts and before the United States Supreme Court.
 Keren joined NIJC following two years of clerking for the United States Court of Appeals for the Seventh Circuit.
 While Keren was a law student at Columbia Law School, she successfully represented clients in the Sexuality & Gender Law Clinic in both immigration and civil rights matters.
 Before law school, Keren attended the University of Chicago and worked as NIJC’s asylum project coordinator.
 Keren is licensed to practice law in Illinois.